cpe305/fall2016-project-axis7818/README.md

 ---

+# System Design

+## Architecture

+### MVC

+The MVC pattern is used in two places: service controllers and Angular's front end.
+The service controllers hold methods (controller) that house business logic and access the database (model) accordingly.
+The results of these operations are passed to the front-end (view) when they have completed.

+Angular takes the resulting data from API calls and builds its own javascript objects to act as a model local to the browser.
+These model objects are presented in html form and controllers written in javascript handle user interactions, form validation, and communication with the service.

+### Dependency Injection

+The pattern of dependency injection is used throughout the entire project.
+All java classes are valid beans and all javascript components are wrapped as appropriate angular components.
+This means that every object in the system can be mocked and injected into other objects according to the needs of that object.
+For example, when testing the controllers, the DAO objects are mocked so that they do not perform any database accesses.
+This allows for true unit testing that isolates the controllers' behavior.

+## Design Patterns

+As it stands now, there are no GoF design patterns present in the NowYouKnow codebase.
+This is on purpose as there were no opportunities to leverage any of these design patterns in an appropriate fashion.
+I had intended to add a `Reactable` interface to use a bridge pattern, but since my Question and Answer classes needed to map directly to database tables, this was hard to do while preserving ORM (Object Relational Mapping).

+---

+# Key Learning

+The thing that I liked the best about my project was the use of dependency injection.
+Not only did this allow for strong and thorough unit tests, but it also allowed me to better take advantage of functionality offered by the Spring framework.
+The code that I wrote in this project follows "best practice" conventions closer than any other code I have written, and even though the overall project is not super complex, it is beautiful code to look at.

+The most important lesson that I learned was that Software Engineering is not just writing code.
+I already knew this, but I never had an appreciation for just how important it is to write good documentation and testing.
+Writing actual system code only took about 20% of my time working on the project.

+---

 # REST Resources

 Topic, Question, and Answer objects each have a corresponding class in `nowyouknow.service.results` that represents a flattened version of the object.
 These are the entities that are converted to/from json request bodies.